-Any time it is necessary for a student to be outside of a classroom during class time, he/she must have a pass.
-If he/she is outside of class without permission, disciplinary action may be taken.
+Any time it is necessary for a student to be outside of a classroom during class time, they must have a pass.
+If they are outside of class without permission, disciplinary action may be taken.

-- 1. Students may only use the bathroom and drinking fountain closest to the class they are in. - 2.
-Students may use the bathroom at the discretion of their teacher/monitor. - 3.
-In case of illness or emergency, students may be sent to the nurse. - 4.
-When students are late for class, a pass from the previous teacher is required. - 5.
-Students leaving class with a pass must return to class before the end of the period. - 6.
-7-12 students shall not receive passes to the elementary wing.
+- Students may only use the bathroom and drinking fountain closest to the class they are in. - Students may use the bathroom at the discretion of their teacher/monitor. - In case of illness or emergency, students may be sent to the nurse. - When students are late for class, a pass from the previous teacher is required. - Students in grades 7-12 shall not receive passes to the elementary wing.
 These students should only be in the elementary wing for academic classes on their schedule or other pre-approved reasons.